Welcome to: James Russell Publishing

 8. At just 8,000 miles an internal oil leak will develop in the Twin Cam engine's oil pump gears and/or the O-ring between the engine case and cam plate.
 This will allow engine oil to leak down into the crankcase when the engine is stopped and cooling down.
 So, you need to be aware that if you have an elevated oil tank you can't check the engine oil level when the engine is cold as it will show a low oil level inducing you to add oil and that can flood the engine with oil and cause hydraulic engine damage and even crack pistons and break connecting rods.
 Start the engine, warm it up, then check the oil level.
 This allow the oil pump time to scavenge oil from out of the crankcase to give you a proper oil level reading on your dip stick.

-10. The above engine problems are for the newer twin cam engines even the 2011 and newer models.
+10. The above engine problems include the newer twin cam engines even the 2011 and newer models.
 There are even more serious problems with older Harley's prior to model year 2007.
-So if you plan to buy a used Harley you had better consult with some experienced mechanics to identify the known defects before you buy and get stuck with a real bombshell.
+So if you plan to buy a used Harley you had better consult with experienced mechanics to identify the known defects before you buy and are stuck with a financial bombshell.

 11. Harley's do not retain their value as much as you are being led to believe.
 The worst enemy is high mileage, so don't bother riding your Harley if you want to retain its trade-in or resale value.
 What is considered too high?
 Try 15,000 miles.
 That's low for most bikes, but a Harley with that many miles will suffer with a great loss of depreciation in price.
 Why?
 Because the Harley engine design is old with many seals and gaskets that will eventually fail and leak oil.
 The top end runs hot and the piston rings and valves just burn away requiring an overhaul.
 If you own a Harley, get an oil cooler as it will extend engine life, but it will not give you any points or dollars when it is time to sell.
 One thing a Harley rider will learn soon enough, buy a Harley and you'll lose your money!
 Depreciation affects all vehicles, but when low miles become high miles there is a big problem for the consumer.
 Be aware!
 There is one solution, buy another brand of motorcycle or buy a Harley-Davidson Sportster (see comments below) Why You Should Buy a Victory Motorcycle and use that bike to do most all of your riding and use your Harley just for special occasions.
 Of course, if you can buy a Harley-Davidson Sportster model you can have your cake and eat it too.